 e.
 Opinion of Probable Construction Costs (Estimates).
 The engineer's opinion of probable construction costs (estimates) will be prepared using standard engineering estimating procedures for each design submittal, typically based on the ODOT average bid item prices.
 The opinion of cost will include the anticipated cost for the items of work included with the Project based on bid results from previous projects or published unit costs available from ODOT.
-Actual construction costs will vary and the low bidder may be higher than the "Opinion of Probable Construction Cost" due to availability of labor, equipment, materials, market conditions, or other factors.

-Deliverables Task 7: 60%, 90% and Final PS&E documents Hydraulic Analyses Memorandum of Canyon Creek Structure Type Selection Memorandum and Calculations Utility Plan a.
+Deliverables Task 7: 60%, 90% and Final PS&E documents Structure Type Selection Memorandum and Calculations a.
 The Consultant will prepare bid documents for issuance to contractors for bidding, including, without limitation, Plans, Specifications, and Special Provisions.
 The Consultant will provide these bid documents to City for issuance to perspective contractors.